-When using LoRaWAN, the device is uniquely identified via the Device EUI..
+When using LoRaWAN, the device is uniquely identified via the Device EUI.
 This is provided by the device manufacturer and transferred to the LoRa network server (LNS).

 With the WILSEN.sonic.level, you will find this 16 digit number in hexadecimal format by connecting to the device using the WILSEN app.
-The "LoRaWAN Configuration" menu in the app displays the device-specific Device EUI. is displayed.
-Alternatively, the Device EUI can also be found on the nameplate and the packaging label of the device.
+The "LoRaWAN Configuration" menu in the app displays the device-specific Device EUI.
+Alternatively, the Device EUI can also be found on the nameplate and the packaging label of the device, or in the individual serial number credential list in csv format provided by Pepperl+Fuchs on request.

-To structure the system, some LNS services still use a 16 digit Application EUI as another identification feature.
+To structure the system, some LNS services still use a 16-digit Application EUI / Join EUI as an additional identification feature.

 For more information, familiarize yourself with the details in the description provided by your LNS provider.
-If an Application EUI is provided by the LNS or if you create one yourself, you must enter it in the Application EUI field in the WILSEN app (See chapter 7).
+If an Application EUI / Join EUI is provided by the LNS or if you create one yourself, you must enter it in the Application EUI / Join EUI field in the WILSEN app (See chapter 7).